Multisensory teaching for dyscalculia and maths difficulties

 The DSA assessment is a highly regulated assessment and is the standard assessment report required by universities across the UK, regardless of the status of the students, UK nationals or international students, regardless if the student applies for DSA or not.
 The simple way to think of it is that the DSA is the assessment you need if you are a university student in the UK, regardless of your funding status.

-Handwriting is very painful in university examinations.
+Handwriting is painful in university examinations.

 I am a student currently in university, and am finding writing increasingly difficult.
 My writing grip has always been very tight, and I write with a lot of force.
 I’m finding it increasingly painful to write, as my grip is so tight my hand gets sore quite quickly and this causes my handwriting speed to become very slow.
-I would like to use a PC in my university examinations, can you help me?
+I would like to use typing in my university examinations, can you help me?

 Reply